Home / Coffee knowledge / 8 simple sensory exercises for at home: Your path to the perfect coffee experience

 3. Body: The mouthfeel of your coffee

-The body describes the intensity and texture that the coffee leaves in the mouth.
+The body describes the intensity and texture that coffee leaves in the mouth.
 Philipp wrote an entire article on texture and body.
-If a coffee has a syrupy consistency and lingers longer on the tongue, we have more time to analyze it.
+When a coffee has a syrupy consistency and lingers on the tongue, we have more time to analyze it.
 Flavor notes appear more intense.

-Take a glass of water and a glass with a thick liquid such as cream, syrup, or oil.
-Drink a sip alternately.
-Water feels light (often described as "watery"), while the thicker variant lies more intensely on the tongue.
+Take a glass of water and a glass of a thick liquid like cream, syrup, or oil.
+Take turns taking a sip of each.
+Water feels light (often described as "watery"), while the thick variety feels more intense on the tongue.
 Also pay attention to the texture: soft, sandy, rough, or scratchy?
-A coffee can have low intensity but still be pleasantly soft.
+A coffee can have low intensity but still feel pleasantly soft.

 4. Sensory perception through the nose

-Our nose plays a central role in sensory experience.
-If your "sensory library" is dusty, it's time to refresh it.
-Only then can you recognize subtle differences in coffee – such as notes of nut, fruit, or chocolate.
+Our nose plays a central role in the sensory experience.
+If your "sensory library" is dusty, it's time to freshen it up.
+Only then can you recognize subtle differences in coffee—such as notes of nuts, fruit, or chocolate.

-Consciously smell things in your environment: flowers, oranges, yogurt, herbs, spices.
-The more smells you consciously store, the easier it will be to recognize them in coffee.
+Consciously sniff things in your surroundings: flowers, oranges, yogurt, herbs, spices.
+The more smells you consciously store, the easier it will be for you to recognize them again in coffee.
 Close your eyes to fully concentrate on the smell.

 Spices